soundpress/RulesOfNYC/docs/c13/index.rst

 Initial inspection.
 “Initial inspection” means an inspection conducted other than for the purpose of ascertaining whether a prior violation has been abated or of responding to the receipt of a complaint.

 Permit.
-“Permit” means a permit issued by the Department, pursuant to Article 47 of the Health Code.
+“Permit” means a permit issued by the Department, pursuant to 24 RCNY Health Code Article 47.

 Permit suspension.
 “Permit suspension” means a suspension of a child care program’s permit to operate due to a violation of the Health Code or any rule promulgated by the Department, other than a suspension based on a cited violation that is subsequently dismissed.

 Public health hazard.
-“Public health hazard” has the same meaning as “imminent or public health hazard,” as such term is defined in Article 47 of the Health Code.
+“Public health hazard” has the same meaning as “imminent or public health hazard,” as such term is defined in 24 RCNY Health Code Article 47.

 Site.
 “Site” means the location, specified in a permit, where child care services are provided.